When I this question to school administrators, there are three traits which area cited more than any other attributes:

 It’s not good enough to know yourself and your school’s Opportunities, Weaknesses, Threats and Strengths (or OWTS); you also have to know your competition and their OWTSs too.
 Touting faith-based values, excellent academics and a caring environment won’t increase enrollment – unless others see that a remarkable difference is manifested in the actions of the school’s students, and other schools in the immediate marketplace don’t provide that experience.
 Certainly survey the parents of your school community, but focus on the families in the entry grade and the next higher one for your school (for instance, K and 1 in an Elementary School, or 9 and 10 in a High School.
 Perhaps 7 and 8 if your high school is a Junior/Senior High School).
 Dig a little deeper to probe for the differentiators that make your school unique in the marketplace to these families, or discover the processes that create the excellent academics, faith formation, or a safe and caring environment, and focus on how families experience those traits.

 Why not survey parents of the of the children in the upper grades?
 Two reasons.
 First, they’re looking at what’s ahead for their child, so they’re trying to make their own decisions of what’s in store for their future at the child’s next school, and they’re now sufficiently removed from the initial enrollment experience that they’re more apt to answer the question as to why their children have remained enrolled in the school, rather than why they enrolled their children in the school…and that’s Retention research; not Enrollment research.

 Remember, there’s something your school has that absolutely no other school has.
-If you think you know what that is, or you’d like to know what that is, sent an email to email@example.com with “Most Unique Differentiator” in the subject line.
-I’ll share some of the answers in next month’s article, along with the correct answer.
+If you think you know what that is, or you’d like to know what that is, sent an email to firstname.lastname@example.org with “Most Unique Differentiator” in the subject line.
+You might be surprised to discover you’ve always had what makes your school uniquely remarkable.